PDGA/php-data-objects/README.md

 git push 2.1.0
 ```

-## Using the package in other applications

-This package can be used in other PHP applications via Composer.
-It is available for inclusion
-via Composer from Packagist.

-### Pushing a new version of the package to Packagist
+## Pushing a new version of the package to Packagist

 This package is already set up on Packagist, which watches the repository for new tag and automatically
 creates a new release version for use via Composer (The Packagist page can be found at [https://packagist.org/packages/pdga/data-objects](https://packagist.org/packages/pdga/data-objects)).